mt-ag/LCT-Documentation/docs/guides/advanced-concepts/execution-settings.md

 3. Global settings (defined in [_Administration > Settings_](../using-lct/administration.md#settings))

 Additionally, timeouts can be overridden for individual steps using the _Timeout_ setting.
-When set, they will take priority over _Assertion Timeout_ for assertion steps, and _Action Timeout_ for all other steps where timeouts can be defined.
+When set, they will take priority over _Assertion Timeout_ for assertion steps, _Maximum Navigation Time_ for browser navigations, and _Action Timeout_ for all other steps where timeouts can be defined.